smart-data-models/dataModel.Transportation/EVChargingStation/doc/spec_FR.md

       type: string
       x-ngsi:
         type: Property
+    startDateTime:
+      description: 'Reported start time corresponding to this observation.'
+      format: date-time
+      type: string
+      x-ngsi:
+        type: Property
+    stationName:
+      description: 'The name station corresponding to this observation.
+It can be the name of bike docking station, charging station, etc.'
+      type: string
+      x-ngsi:
+        type: Property
     status:
       description: 'Status of the charging station.
 Enum:''almostEmpty, almostFull, empty, full, outOfService, withIncidence, working''.
 Or any other application-specific.'
       enum: